tascott/Bootstrap-Portfolio/README.md

 ## Description

-A continuation of a porfolio based website bulit with Bootstrap and minimising media queries - preferring the use of Boostraps built in classes.
+A continuation of a porfolio based website bulit with Bootstrap and minimising media queries - preferring the use of Bootstraps built in classes.

 Features a sticky footer & bootstrap navbar.
 Displays the start of a grid for my projects, an "about me" section with contact info, and a list of the skills I should be proficient with come the middle of 2023.